CosmasAlor/CosmasAlor/README.md

 ## About Me
-I'm a passionate Fullstack Developer tobe with a focus on React for frontend development and Node.js, Express.js, and MongoDB for backend development.
+I'm a passionate Fullstack Developer tobe with a focus on  frontend development .
 I'm dedicated to mastering these technologies and building innovative web applications.
 I'm also enthusiastic about learning new concepts, including responsive design, RESTful APIs, and UI/UX design principles.

 - 🔭 I’m currently working on honing my skills in  frontend development.
 - 💼 Looking for opportunities to contribute to meaningful projects and collaborate with like-minded individuals.